TTWNO/tait.tech/isaif.md

 technical advances relating to human behavior, the system to date has not been impressively successful in controlling human beings.
 The people whose behavior is fairly well under the control of the system are those of the type that might be called “bourgeois.”
 But there are growing numbers of people who in one way or another are rebels against the system: welfare leaches, youth gangs, cultists.
-Satanists, nazis, radical environmentalists, militiamen, etc.
+Satanists, Nazis, radical environmentalists, militiamen, etc.
 </p>

 <p id="162">162.
 The system is currently engaged in a desperate struggle to overcome certain problems that threaten its survival, among